 - Body maps

-- Pen or pencil to record any observations
+- Pen or pencil to write down any observations

 Start by checking any moles and birthmarks.
 Look for:

-- Any changes, especially a new mole or change in skin color
+- Any changes, especially a new mole or change in mole color.

 Look at your face, neck, ears, and scalp.
 Use a comb or a hair dryer on a cool setting to move your hair so that you can see your skin better.
 You can ask a partner to do this for you.